jeff5/python-with-science/doc/source/shell/shell.rst

 The ``=`` means "make the name refer to this value".

-When we tell Python to do a calculation, where we might have had a number, we can use a variable that refers to the number instead.
+When we tell Python to do a calculation, instead of a number, we can use a variable that refers to the number.
 It could be an easy calculation, or one that's a bit complicated::

    >>> a + b